LGBTplus mental health

 What if I have problems accessing services?

-You may decide to come out to your GP or any other medical professional.
+You may decide to come out to your GP or another medical professional.
 It may help to talk this through with someone beforehand.
 You could practice the conversation with a friend.
-You may prefer to do this with someone you do not know.
+You may prefer to do this with someone you don’t know.
 For example, you could talk it through with someone on an LGBT+ helpline.
+Some helplines are listed in the ‘Useful contacts’ section at the end of this factsheet.

 What are my rights as an LGBT+ person?